M31glx/APD-fMRI/README.md

 </p>

 <p align="center">
-Figure 11: Depiction of brain network (Left) and its associated regional connection in the diagram (Right)
+Figure 11: Depiction of brain network (Left) and its associated regional connection in the diagram (Right).
+Each ball represents a node (i.e., brain region) and each line represents a connection (i.e, FC)
 </p>

 ### Construction of the brain network